zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 Use the following variables to generate PassTickets for the API service to enable the Zowe started task user ID:

+- **`<applid>`**
-- `<applid>` is the APPLID value used by the API service for PassTicket support (e.g. `OMVSAPPL`)
+The APPLID value used by the API service for PassTicket support (e.g. `OMVSAPPL`)

+- **`<zowesrv>`**
-- `<zowesrv>` is Zowe started task user ID used during the Zowe installation
+The Zowe started task user ID used during the Zowe installation

-Replace the variables in the following examples with actual values.
+In the following examples of ESM configuration, replace these variables with actual values.

+Use the the configuration format in the following examples that corresponds to your ESM.

 #### ACF2